Batch search documents

 Example: "fox quick"~5 (this query will catch "quick brown fox", "quick brown car thin fox" or even "quick brown car thin blue tree fox"

-If you add more and more files in Datashare, you might want to relaunch existing batch search on your new documents too.
+If you've added new files in Datashare after you launched a batch search, you might want to relaunch the batch search to search in the new documents too.

-The relaunched batch search will apply to your whole corpus, newly indexed documents and previously indexed documents (not only the newly indexed ones).
+The relaunched batch search will apply to newly indexed documents and previously indexed documents (not only the newly indexed ones).

-You can see your relaunched batch search running in the batch search's list:
+See your relaunched batch search in the list of batch searches:

 Failures in batch searches can be due to several causes.

-Check this first failure-generating query in the error window:
+Check the first failure-generating query in the error window:

-We recommend to remove the slash, as well as any reserved characters, and re-run the batch search again.
+We recommend to remove the commas, as well as any reserved characters, in your CSV using 'Find and replace all' features in your spreadsheet software and re-create the batch search.

 'elasticsearch: Name does not resolve'